rawsrc/PhpEcho/README.md

     'meta'  => ['<meta name="keywords" content="PhpEcho, PHP template engine, easy to learn and use" />'] ]);

-// here we define the needed values inside the html code before injecting them
+// here we define the needed values inside the plain html code before injecting them
 // another way to declare key-value pairs
 $body               = new PhpEcho();
 $body['url_submit'] = 'any/path/for/connection';